Is a Bachelor of Arts a good degree to start your career?

 “I also joined the UQ Modern History Society and spearheaded, scripted and hosted our very first history podcast, Historical Hi-Fi.
 I look forward to continuing in these endeavours and encourage commencing students to do the same.”

 Yet, if you can believe it, this is only scraping the surface of all the activities BA students can participate in beyond their classes.
-Yvonne and the Future Students Team are dedicated to continually finding ways for students to connect to academic and professional communities and enhance their employability.
+Yvonne and the Future Students Team are dedicated to finding ways for students to connect to academic and professional communities and enhance their employability.

 These extracurricular opportunities include: